ForintFinance/Swappy/Swappy_4.0.0/readme.md

-"""
-# Blockchain Address Registry Contract Documentation
+# Blockchain Address Registry Contract Swappy Fiat 4.0.0 Documentation

 ## Contract Overview
 The `BlockchainAddressRegistry` contract is designed to manage blockchain addresses, handle fiat transactions, and implement a cashback system based on user balances.
 It interacts with ERC20 tokens and includes functionalities such as pausing operations, managing user tiers, and processing claims.